 But everything changed a few years ago when Tawonga's parents heard about the A+ program, run by CADECOM.
-Through the program they were given fertiliser and better seeds, and also taught improved ways of farming.
+Through the program they were given fertiliser and better seeds, and they learned improved ways of farming.
 Thanks to the A+ program, Tawonga's parents are now able to grow three times as much food as before and provide three meals a day for their family.

-Tawonga, whose name means 'thank you', says her community is blessed with many resources, rivers, fertile soil and hills.
+Tawonga, whose name means 'thank you', says her community now has the skills to make better use of their many natural resources, rivers, fertile soil and hills.
 With the support of CADECOM, the community now sees their greatest resource - each other.
 The program has helped people to appreciate and support people living with a disability.
 Tawonga says, "My community now understands that my living with a disability is not inability."